serrodcal-miscellaneous/OpenTracing/README.md

 For that, only run `docker-compose up` in root of this repository where it is the docker-compose.yml file.

-## Testint
+## Testing

 For that, only run `$ curl 'http://localhost:8080/hello?helloTo=Sergio&greeting=Hola'`.

-After that, access to Zipkin in ´http://localhost:9411´ to see spans accross this small platform.
+After that, access to Zipkin in http://localhost:9411 to see spans accross this small platform.

 To test this services individually, run following commands: